Vienna General Hospital: The Narrenturm (Fool's Tower)

 In the old AKH stands the first building worldwide for the accommodation of mental patients, established in 1784 under Emperor Joseph II by Isidore Canevale.
 Today, it is the seat of the Federal Pathological-Anatomical Museum, Vienna.
 The building consisted of a five-part fortress-like circular building with slot-like windows for 200 to 250 mental patients.
 In its strict geometrical form and austerity, the building is considered as a high point of the revolution classicism.
 Each cell had strong lattice doors and rings for chaining unrestrained patients.
 Ten years later, the tower was already completely outdated due to innovations in the therapy for mental patients.
 From its round form is derived the usual colloquial designation in Vienna, Gugelhupf, meaning a round Austrian cake.
 The notion that the Fool's Tower is a conversion of the idea of the Panopticon of Jeremy Bentham does not apply, since the cells are not controllable from a central observation post.

 Already at the oldest model, the Fool's Tower has at the roofridge a lightning rod or a Blitzfänger.
 Two of its mounting plates in the inner court still exist.
 The apparatus, devised by the Czech priest and inventor Prokop Diviš and installed in 1754, was probably not intended as lightning protection.
 Josef II knew well the attempts of Diviš, which specifically concerned an assumed health benefit from currents.
 Whether the lightning conductors were used for the treatment of the patients has not been clarified.

 Nazi era

 In 1939, a year after Austria's Anschluss with Hitler's Third Reich, the General Hospital was transferred to municipal administration.

 Reporting on March 28, 1938, shortly after Austria's Anschluss with Nazi Germany, Time wrote of the devastating impact of the persecution of the many Jewish doctors in Vienna, listing the suicides, both Jewish and non-Jewish, including "Professor Arnold Baumgarten, 58, part-Jewish director of Vienna's largest city hospital (1,000 beds), onetime head of the Austrian State health department" and "Professor Wolfgang Denk, 55, University & General Hospital chief surgeon, author of the textbook on surgery most widely used in Austria, no Jew."
-It later became known that Baumgarted had succeeded in fleeing to China.
+It later became known that Baumgarten had succeeded in fleeing to China.